Information art

-Information art, which is also known as informatism or data art, is an emerging art form that is inspired by and principally incorporates data, computer science, information technology, artificial intelligence, and related data-driven fields.
+Information art, which is also known as informatism or data art, is an art form that is inspired by and principally incorporates data, computer science, information technology, artificial intelligence, and related data-driven fields.
 The information revolution has resulted in over-abundant data that are critical in a wide range of areas, from the Internet to healthcare systems.
 Related to conceptual art, electronic art and new media art, informatism considers this new technological, economical, and cultural paradigm shift, such that artworks may provide social commentaries, synthesize multiple disciplines, and develop new aesthetics.
 Realization of information art often take, although not necessarily, interdisciplinary and multidisciplinary approaches incorporating visual, audio, data analysis, performance, and others.
 Furthermore, physical and virtual installations involving informatism often provide human-computer interaction that generate artistic contents based on the processing of large amounts of data.

 Background

 Information art has a long history as visualization of qualitative and quantitative data forms a foundation in science, technology, and governance.
 Information design and informational graphics, which has existed before computing and the Internet, are closely connected with this new emergent art movement.
 An early example of informatism the 1970 exhibition organized called "Information" at the Museum of Modern Art in New York City (curated by Kynaston McShine).
 This is the time when conceptual art has emerged as a leading tendency in the United States and internationally.
 At the same time arose the activities of Experiments in Art and Technology known as E.A.T.